By using this site, you agree to the Privacy Policy and Terms of Use.

 The app cannot detect my PC via Wi-Fi

-For iOS, Allow iVCam app using Wi-Fi / WLAN in system Settings; For Android, Allow iVCam app using Wi-Fi if it’s disabled; Allow iVCam PC client software to use the network in Windows Firewall or turn it off; Disable VPN or Proxy on Windows if needed; Ensure that your phone is using Wi-Fi / WLAN, instead of using a mobile network; Ensure that your phone is in the same LAN with your PC and connected to the same router.
-Do not connect to the signal amplifier Wi-Fi; Disable the router’s AP isolation and guest mode; Ensure that your phone can be Ping connected by the PC via its IP address; Ensure that the Bonjour service is not disabled (which is installed by iVCam and will run automatically, you can start it in windows “Services” app or task manager).
-No need to block it because it doesn’t use CPU too much; Enable UDP broadcasting in your router if Bonjour service is not installed or is disabled, iVCam app can detect your PC via UDP broadcasting as well; Reboot your router, You can also enter the PC’s IP address directly in iVCam app to connect if it can’t be detected automatically or connect via USB.
+For iOS, allow iVCam to use Wi-Fi in system Settings.
+For Android, allow iVCam to use Wi-Fi if it is disabled.
+Allow iVCam PC client through Windows Firewall or turn it off temporarily.
+Disable VPN or Proxy on Windows if needed.
+Make sure your phone is using Wi-Fi (not mobile data).
+Ensure both devices are on the same LAN and connected to the same router.
+Do not connect to a signal amplifier Wi-Fi.
+Disable the router AP isolation and guest mode.
+Ensure your phone can be Pinged by the PC.
+Make sure the Bonjour service is not disabled.
+Enable UDP broadcasting in your router.
+You can also enter the PC IP address directly or connect via USB.

 Video is not displaying on the PC

-For Microsoft Store apps on Windows 10: Go to Start > Settings > Privacy > Camera.
-Choose your preferred setting for Allow apps to access your camera.
-Under Choose which apps can access your camera, turn the individual settings for apps On or Off. iVCam is a standard webcam and can be used with all software or websites.
-If a software or website can’t use iVCam but can use a hardware webcam, it is likely that it intentionally blocked iVCam camera.
-You can change the device name of iVCam and try again: In PC client, Settings > Miscs > Device Name.
+For Microsoft Store apps on Windows 10, go to Start > Settings > Privacy > Camera.
+Allow apps to access your camera.
+If a website blocks iVCam intentionally, change the device name in iVCam PC client under Settings > Miscs > Device Name.

 Share This Article